vitaliy-ukiru/go-cryptopay/README.md

 create a new app and get API Token.

 In this library, the high-level is the `Client`.
-Internally, it calls the `ApiCore` methods, which is lower-level and is essentially a gateway for API requests.
+Internally, it calls the `Api` methods, which is lower-level and is essentially a gateway for API requests.
 The `Client` methods, in addition to the usual errors, can return an api error `(ApiError)`.
 If you want to check whether the received error is such, call the `GetApiError` function.